Page last updated:

-This topic provides an overview of how Container-to-Container Networking works.
+This topic provides you with an overview of how container-to-container networking works in Cloud Foundry Application Runtime.

-The Container-to-Container Networking feature enables app instances to communicate with each other directly.
-For more information about how to enable and use Container-to-Container Networking, see the Administering Container-to-Container Networking topic.
+The container-to-container networking feature enables app instances to communicate with each other directly.
+For more information about how to enable and use container-to-container networking, see Configuring Container-to-Container Networking.

-To understand the components and how they work, see the diagram and tables below.
-The diagram highlights Swisscom Application Cloud components in blue and green.
+To understand the components and how they work, see the following diagram and tables.
+The diagram highlights Cloud Foundry components in blue and green.
 The diagram also highlights swappable components in red.

-The Container-to-Container Networking BOSH release includes the following core components:
+The container-to-container networking BOSH release has the following core components:

 |Garden External Networker||

-A Garden-runC add-on deployed to every Diego cell that does the following:
+A Garden-runC add-on deployed to every Diego Cell that: